isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 , hornets, & wasps (
 check wasp sprays
 ) survive after stinging, but bees die after stinging.
-*In summary, on size - wasps are 1/2 inch to 1 inch in length, but hornets a longer while bees are 2/25 inches (2 mm) to 77/50 (39 mm) - leaf-cutter�bee.�*
+*In summary, on size - wasps are 1/2 inch to 1 inch in length, but hornets a longer while bees are 2/25 inches (2 mm) to 77/50 (39 mm) - leaf-cutterbee.*
 *On color - hornets have white and black rings or yellow and black rings, but wasps have yellow and black rings.
-Bees are golden-colored - yellow or black but may also be purple, blue, green, orange, and red.�*
+Bees are golden-colored - yellow or black but may also be purple, blue, green, orange, and red.*

 ## Bees vs. Wasps vs. Hornets - 7 Key Differences?
 Well, wasps (non-furry insects) are carnivores, while bees are furry and will east flower pollen to produce honey.
 Check these sprays for yellow jackets.
-### **1. ****Color�**
+### **1. ****Color**
 **Bee:**
 The color of bees can range between yellow and black, depending on the species.
 But [honey bees share different traits](https://askabiologist.asu.edu/honey-bee-anatomy)